-The total amount spent on inpatient care (excluding long-term care) was 12.8 billion euro in 2017, the annual growth rate between 2011 and 2017 was 3.3%.
+The total amount spent on inpatient care (excluding long-term care) was 13.1 billion euro in 2018, the annual growth rate between 2011 and 2018 was 3.1%.
 Average per-capita expenditures by federal states are plotted in Figure 8, resp.
 10 (without age-standardization).

-Variable name InpC Source data & 2011 - 2017 Availability SHA tables, Statistik AT (2011 - 2017) VVO Jahresbericht (2011 - 2017) Population statistics, Statistik AT Distribution keys HF.1, ambulatory care in Fond hospitals is available from SHA directly.
-We control for the patient migration.
-HF.1 public financing schemes (w/o Fond hospitals): simple population shares.
+Variable name InpC

+Source data & 2011 - 2018

+Availability SHA tables, Statistik AT (2011 - 2018)

+VVO Jahresbericht (2011 - 2018)

+Population statistics, Statistik AT

+Distribution keys HF.1, ambulatory care in Fond hospitals is available from SHA directly.
+We HF.1 public financing schemes (w/o Fond hospitals): simple population shares.
 HF.2.1 private insurance: using shares of population participating in private insurance, same as variable HC_pins .
 HF.3 out-of-pocket: simple population shares.
-Caveats No information for the public expenditures outside Fond hospitals (1.9 billion).
+Caveats No information for the public expenditures outside Fond hospitals (2.0 billion).
 Konsumerhebung information for expenditures on inpatient care cannot be used to construct the key for private oop expenditures.
 First, the inpatient and parts of long-term care are pooled together in KE.
 Second, parts of long-term care seems to be included within different category, 'social'.
 For these reasons, expenditures in KE are not consistent with the aggregate values.
 Private insurance: Number of persons with full insurance coverage of the hospital costs is a rough proxy for the costs covered by private insurance.
-Notes For the report it was necessary to apply the age-standardization to the inpatient care category.
-Therefore, for the calculation of demographic risk, the costs component inpatient long-term-care was proxied for the age/gender-groups on the basis of the distribution of Pflegegeld 2017.
-It was then subtracted from the inpatient care expenditures in the demographic risk calculation table to get a valid risk-adjuster for inpatient care expenditures without long-term-care.
-The risk-adjusted inpatient care expenditures can be accessed in the separate file: TotalCostsOfHealth_InpatientRisk.xlsx
+Notes